Sliding Dumbbell Method to search for the CME in heavy ion collisions: Introduction

-\end{linenomath*} where $\phi_{a}$ and $\phi_{b}$ represent the azimuthal angles of the particles \textquote{a} and \textquote{b}, respectively.
+where $\phi_{a}$ and $\phi_{b}$ represent the azimuthal angles of the particles ``a'' and ``b'', respectively.
 Here, average is taken over particles in an event and over the events in a given sample.
-The $\gamma$ correlator represents the difference between the in-plane, $\langle cos(\Delta\phi_{a}^{*}) cos( \Delta\phi_{b}^{*})\rangle$, and the out-of-plane, $\langle sin(\Delta\phi_{a}^{*}) sin(\Delta\phi_{b}^{*}) \rangle$, correlations.
-The out-of-plane term is sensitive to the CME like charge separation (i.e., $a_{1,a}a_{1,b}$) whereas the in-plane cosine term serves as a reference since both are equally sensitive to backgrounds unrelated to the reaction plane~\cite{Bor02}.
-It is possible to measure, using the Eq.(~\ref{eq:eq2}), the parity violation effects (i.e., $a_{1,a}a_{1,b}$) provided directed flow $v_{1}$ = 0.
-In order to compute these terms, we also calculated the 2-particle $\delta$ correlator as: \begin{linenomath*}
+The $\gamma$ correlator represents the difference between the in-plane ($\langle cos(\Delta\phi_{a}^{*}) cos( \Delta\phi_{b}^{*})\rangle$) and the out-of-plane ($\langle sin(\Delta\phi_{a}^{*}) sin(\Delta\phi_{b}^{*}) \rangle$) correlations.
+The out-of-plane term is sensitive to the CME-like charge separation (i.e., $a_{1,a}a_{1,b}$) whereas the in-plane cosine term serves as a reference since both are equally sensitive to backgrounds unrelated to the reaction plane~\cite{Bor02}.
+It is possible to measure the parity violation effects (i.e., $a_{1,a}a_{1,b}$) using Eq.(\ref{eq:eq2}) provided directed flow $v_{1}$ = 0.
+In order to compute in-plane and out-of-plane correlations, we also calculated the 2-particle $\delta$ correlator given as:

-\end{linenomath*} In heavy-ion collisions, the reaction plane angle is not known, so one usually estimates the second order event plane ($\Psi_{2}$) from particles' azimuthal angles.
+In heavy-ion collisions, the reaction plane angle is not known, so one usually estimates the second order event plane ($\Psi_{2}$) from particles' azimuthal angles.
 Therefore, the $\gamma$ correlator is determined using $\Psi_{2}$ instead of $\Psi_{RP}$ and is corrected by applying the event plane resolution.
-However, Voloshin~\cite{Vol04} proposed the following equation if the event plane is determinated using only one particle, \begin{linenomath*}
+However, Voloshin~\cite{Vol04} proposed the following equation if the event plane is determinated using only one particle,

-\end{linenomath*} here particle \textquote{c} is used to determine the event plane and $v_{2,c}$ is its elliptic flow.
-The STAR collaboration~\cite{Abe09,Abe10} at the RHIC demonstrated that, within errors, it is approximately equal to the $\gamma$ correlator defined in the Eq.(~\ref{eq:eq3}) as: \begin{linenomath*}
+here particle ``c'' is used to determine the event plane and $v_{2,c}$ is its elliptic flow.
+The STAR collaboration~\cite{Abe09,Abe10} at RHIC demonstrated that, within errors, it is approximately equal to the $\gamma$ correlator defined in the Eq.(\ref{eq:eq2}) as: